If you still think Facebook and Twitter are the be-all and end-all of social media marketing tools, think again.

 Keep It Seasonal and Relevant

-Another way to keep your content fresh is to piggy-back off of holidays, seasons, and events.
-Like the Nike Women’s “Fall ‘14 Style Guide,” the more specific boards add more relevancy and catch attention because they make those products even more relevant and create a sense of urgency.
+Another way to keep your content fresh is to piggyback off of holidays, seasons, and events.
+Like Benefit Cosmetics’s “Holiday Glam: LEAF x Benefit,” the more specific Boards add more relevancy and catch attention because they make those products even more specific and create a sense of urgency.
 Take advantage of that!

 Create a Board Just for Blog Posts